openoms/bitcoin-tutorials/nginx/README.md

 Have a look a the script here: [bonus.SSL_for_RTL.sh](bonus.SSL_for_RTL.sh).

-To download, make executable and run:
+To download and run:
-`wget https://github.com/openoms/bitcoin-tutorials/raw/master/nginx/bonus.SSL_for_RTL.sh && sudo chmod +x bonus.SSL_for_RTL.sh && ./bonus.SSL_for_RTL.sh`
+`wget https://github.com/openoms/bitcoin-tutorials/raw/master/nginx/bonus.SSL_for_RTL.sh && bash bonus.SSL_for_RTL.sh`
 `